waimea-Jadavidson/Level-3-Programming-Project/docs/test-results.md

 ![java_DkW0kuouk7.gif](images%2Fjava_DkW0kuouk7.gif)

 This test shows the successful outcome of this test, the game respons with pop-up dialogs when the player finds the hidden keys in the game.
-This mets my expected rest outcome in my [Test Plan](test-plan.md).
+This meets my expected rest outcome in my [Test Plan](test-plan.md).

 ---